wp-plugins/fg-joomla-to-wordpress/readme.txt

 = All the posts are not migrated.
 Why ? =

-* The archived posts or posts put in trash are not migrated.
-But unpublished posts are migrated as drafts.
+* The posts put in trash are not migrated.
+But unpublished and archived posts are migrated as drafts.

 = I get the message: "Fatal error: Class 'PDO' not found" =